PSPDFKit/react-native/ios/Instant/README.md

 #### Requirements
 - Xcode 8.3.3
+- react-native >= 0.46.4
 - PSPDFKit >= 6.9.2
-- react-native >= 0.46.4
+- Instant >= 6.9.2
 - A React Native app which already uses PSPDFKit.
-See [getting started guide](https://github.com/PSPDFKit/react-native#getting-started)
+See the [getting started guide](https://github.com/PSPDFKit/react-native#getting-started)
 - A PSPDFKit Server instance.
 See the [getting started guide](https://pspdfkit.com/guides/server/current/deployment/getting-started/)
-- Instant.framework >= 6.9.2

 #### Getting Started

 1. Make sure you app already has the integration for PSPDFKit.
-See the main [README](../../README.md)
+See the main [README](../../README.md) for the instructions,
 2. [Run PSPDFKit Server](https://pspdfkit.com/guides/server/current/deployment/getting-started/) locally.
 3. Get one of our example server apps and follow the instructions in its README file.
 They have the same API.
 	* [Ruby on Rails example](https://github.com/pspdfkit/pspdfkit-server-example-rails)
 	* [Node.js example](https://github.com/pspdfkit/pspdfkit-server-example-nodejs)
-4. In a web browser, log in to the example app with the same user ID the iOS app uses in [DocumentsViewController.swift](https://github.com/PSPDFKit/react-native/blob/master/ios/Instant/DocumentsViewController.swift#L52), which by default is ‘test’.
+4. In a web browser, log in to the example app with the same user ID the iOS app uses in [DocumentsViewController.swift](https://github.com/PSPDFKit/react-native/blob/master/ios/Instant/DocumentsViewController.swift#L52), which by default is "test".
-5. Add a document to the server using the ‘Upload PDF’ button.
+5. Add a document to the server using the `Upload PDF` button.
 6. Select the document to view it with PSPDFKit for Web.
-7. Open `YourApp.xcodeproj`
+7. Open `YourApp.xcodeproj` in Xcode
-8. Add the following files from the `ios/Instant/` folder to your project:
+8. Add the following files from the this folder (`ios/Instant/`) to your project:
 	* `APIClient.swift`
 	* `DocumentsViewController.swift`
 	* `DocumentsViewControllerBrigde.m`

 ![Add Files to Project](../../screenshots/adding-files-to-target.png)

-9. This step is optional: Create a bridging header if Xcode prompts you to create one.
+Create a bridging header if you don't already have one.
+Xcode will prompt you to create a bridging header if necessary.

 ![Create Bridging Header](../../screenshots/create-bridging-header.png)

-10. Replace the default component from `index.ios.js` with a touch area to start Instant:
+9. Replace the default component from `index.ios.js` with a touch area to start Instant:

 ```javascript
 import React, { Component } from 'react';